Article Contents:

 Oak — if the answer is 'forever'.
 Density 700–750 kg/m³, Brinell hardness 3.7.
 Resistant to wear, moisture, and biological decay.
 Expressive grain under clear oil — unmatched.
 Downside: working with oak is harder, tools require more power, price is higher.

 Beech — if the answer is 'for a long time and without compromises on precision'.
-The perfect species for complex turned profiles: sharp relief, even surface, accepts any finish well.
+The ideal species for complex turned profiles: sharp relief, even surface, accepts any finish well.
 Slightly softer than oak, but with proper treatment, it lasts for decades.

 Pine — if the answer is 'country house, budget, rustic'.
 Softness (350–450 kg/m³) means impact marks over time — but for a country interior, this is organic aging, not a defect.